 Other mornings might include a Hatha yoga class or a swim in the sea followed by a favorite Jamaican breakfast, the "national dish" of ackee and saltfish served with callaloo (a mineral-rich, kale-like green) and bottomless cups of local Blue Mountain Coffee.
 Or head to the on-site juice bar for a detoxifying callaloo, bok choy, cucumber, pineapple, ginger, and lime concoction.
 Later, find yourself at the spa for a reiki treatment, or sitting in an open-air, standalone room for a warm "bathing ritual."
 Day loungers hit the pool grill and bar, turning out snapper salad and grilled chicken sandwiches on cocoa bread, all paired beautifully with Red Stripes.

 Later in the afternoon, plunge in the infinity pool, preferably on a floatie, and in the company of your friends — and chilled goblets of Whispering Angel rosé.
-The only time you’ll want to leave the hotel is for a community-focused sojourn visiting local schools, thanks to the veteran Rockhouse Foundation, whose efforts have helped build a half-dozen schools (guests are encouraged to make monetary donations or bring school supplies).
-You can also visit the hotel’s tropical-vibed sister, Skylark, along the white powered sands of Seven Mile Beach for a light lunch (grilled fish and live music) inside the sunny outpost of New York City’s Miss Lily’s.
+The only time you'll want to leave the hotel is for a community-focused sojourn visiting local schools, thanks to the veteran Rockhouse Foundation, whose efforts have helped build a half-dozen schools (guests are encouraged to make monetary donations or bring school supplies).
+You can also visit the hotel's tropical-vibed sister, Skylark, along the white powdered sands of Seven Mile Beach for a light lunch (grilled fish and live music) inside the sunny outpost of New York City's Miss Lily's.

 Back at the Rockhouse, four of my athletic friends line up for a synchronistic sunset dive.
 The reggae music is dialed up, and the Appleton rum cocktails are out.
 Soon it will be dinner time.
-Speaking of meals, chef Andre Fowles' menus read like a greatest hits of Jamaican grub.
-There’s regional street eats at Pushcart — think peppered shrimp, homemade jerk sausage, steamed fish with bammy (Jamaican flatbread) and, of course, tropical cocktails and live music.
+Speaking of meals, chef Andre Fowles' menus read like the greatest hits of Jamaican grub.
+There are regional street eats at Pushcart — think peppered shrimp, homemade jerk sausage, steamed fish with bammy (Jamaican flatbread) and, of course, tropical cocktails and live music.
 Meanwhile, elevated grilled jerk lobster and blackened mahi mahi with mango chutney reside at Rockhouse Restaurant.
 Stay for a night cap and checkers or retreat back to your villa for a warm outdoor shower before relaxing in four-poster timber beds with muslin netting.
 A ceiling fan gently rocks and woos you into sweet slumber.
-That’s a good thing too, you’ll want to be up at first light to jump off the bridge again.
+That's a good thing too, you'll want to be up at first light to jump off the bridge again.

-Looking out onto the endless horizon, there’s not much movement or noise.
-Maybe because you’re on island time or perhaps because you’re tipsy on rum drinks, everything seems to stop.
-You can’t be busy being somebody, because you have nowhere to be; Rockhouse asks you stay barefoot and watch time pass.
+Looking out onto the endless horizon, there's not much movement or noise.
+Maybe because you're on island time or perhaps because you're tipsy on rum drinks, everything seems to stop.
+You can't be busy being somebody, because you have nowhere to be; Rockhouse asks you to stay barefoot and watch time pass.
 And while I never went to summer camp, I can only imagine this would be the best adult version of it — a place banding together a group of people that otherwise might not gather in one place.
-These days, the best places are those that don’t require much in the way of planning and, if you’re lucky, have you acting like a kid again.
+These days, the best places are those that don't require much in the way of planning and, if you're lucky, have you acting like a kid again.

 I pull out a pen and paper.
 My postcard from Rockhouse starts like this: Dear Mom, I'm not coming home from Negril.